unkhan87/hangman/README.md

 - The program also displays that if the user has guessed the letter correctly shows a message to the user that the guessed word is correct and accordingly if the user has guessed it wrong the program will accordingly show them the message followed by the wrongly guessed letter.

 ### Loosing Message
-If the user loose the game they will get an option if they want to play again or not.
+- If the user loose the game they will get an option if they want to play again or not.
 Option 1 for 'Yes' and Option 2 for 'No'.

 ### Winning Message
-Currently there's a bug in displaying this message.
+- Currently there's a bug in displaying this message.
 If the user guess the word correctly it does not give end the game and asks user to keep gussing.

+### Future Features
+- For future development I would like to give the user more options like different levels of difficulty and introduce the option of different languages as well.

 ## Testing